-We have London’s largest selection of well-provenance, quality Asian, Islamic, Colonial and Tribal antiques.
+We sell worldwide via our website, which is one of the most extensive of its type in the world.
+We have London’s largest selection of well-provenanced, quality Asian, Islamic, Cross-cultural and Tribal antiques.

-Our gallery, where all our stock is located, is situated in the heart of central London, just off Regent Street.
+Our premises are situated in the heart of central London, just off Regent Street.

 We help build private collections, and we understand that our clients don’t collect objects so much as they collect stories, and in so doing, they help preserve culture and history.
-We also sell to many public museums and institutions – having sold around 160 separate items to around 30 museums worldwide in the last few years.
+We also sell to many public museums and institutions – having sold almost 200 separate items to around 30 museums worldwide in the last few years.

-We also produce each month a catalogue of items which is distributed by email to some 9,000 clients and contacts.
+We produce each month a catalogue of items which is distributed by email to around 28,000 clients and contacts.

 Sound provenance is extremely important to us.
 All our stock is sourced from old UK and European collections only.
 We do not source items from Asia or from other original source locations.

-Eddie Chin is originally from Malaysia and is fluent in Malay, Indonesian, Mandarin, Cantonese, French & English.
-He specialises in tribal art, and is a fully qualified chartered accountant and holds an MBA.
-He also looks after export and tax issues for the Gallery.
+Eddie Chin is originally from Malaysia and is fluent in Malay, Indonesian, Mandarin, Cantonese, Hakka, French & English.
+He is a fully qualified chartered accountant, and holds an MBA.
+Past positions include working with the London office of the Nigerian National Petroleum Corporation.
+He looks after all the tax, export & accounting issues for the Gallery, & assists on African Tribal Art.

 Michael Backman lecturing at the School of Oriental & African Studies, University College London, on the role of dealers.